firefly-oss/lib-transactional-engine/README.md

   - Per-run idempotency using `idempotencyKey` (skips the step within the same saga run)

 - **Context and results**
-  - `SagaContext` stores correlation id, outbound headers, per-step status/attempts/latency, and step results
+  - `SagaContext` stores correlation id, outbound headers, a general-purpose variables store, per-step status/attempts/latency, and step results
   - `SagaResult` provides a typed snapshot of execution results and metadata

 - **Observability**